 A variety of classes are offered through our business department which are taught by Mr. Tim Tucker.
 Kindergarten through twelfth grade students participate in technology, business classes, or both.
-Mr. Tucker's classes consist of Introduction to Coding, Computer Science, Vegas/Movie Studio, Economics, and Personal Workforce Readiness/Senior Seminar.
-Junior high technology is taught by Mrs. Stodola, and elementary is taught by Mrs. Ashmore.
-Currently, there are forty-four high school students taking business/technology courses.
+Mr. Tucker's classes consist of Introduction to Coding, Computer Science, Vegas/Movie Studio, Economics, Accounting, and Personal Workforce Readiness/Senior Seminar.
+Junior high technology is taught by Mrs. Sedlak, and elementary K-3 is taught by Mrs. Allen.
+Fourth grade technology is taught by Mr. Tucker as well.
+Currently, there are fifty-three high school students taking business/technology courses.

 The technology department continues to review and upgrade the district's technological plan.
 Mr. Tucker is the technology director, and the BOCES offers support as well.
-Additional Chromebooks were purchased this year.
+Equipment purchased this year includes the purchase of forty laptops which replaced outdated ones in the computer lab.
+A Pikes Peak CTE grant made this purchase possible.
+Additionally, interactive projectors have been replaced in several classrooms with interactive flat panels.

 Currently, each elementary and junior high student has their own Chromebook to use on a daily basis.
 Five high school classrooms have one to one Chromebook usage as well.
 In addition, three stationary labs are available for teachers/ students to utilize, and 100% of classroom teachers have laptops.
 To date, there are approximately two hundred laptops and three hundred Chromebooks available in our district.
 Internet accessibility has been improved through the installation of additional access points in the building.
-In addition, seven panel screens have been purchased and installed in some classrooms to replace the interactive projectors that have now become obsolete.
-More will need to be replaced in the near future.
+Two 3D printers, which were purchased through a Perkins grant, are available for student use as well.

 The Future Business Leaders of America local chapter is the leadership strand for the business vocational program.
-There are twenty-five student members under the supervision of Mr. Tucker and Ms. Sielaff.
+There are thirty-two student members under the supervision of Mr. Tucker and Ms. Sielaff.
 Throughout the years, this has been a successful program with students winning at the district, state, and national levels.
-At the end of March, eighteen students competed at the state competition in Denver, CO.
-They presented projects in Broadcast Journalism, Website design, Computer Game and Simulation, and Parliamentary Procedures.
-Other members took objective tests in Cyber security, Parliamentary Procedures, Investments and Security, Human Resource Management, Accounting 2, and Business Procedures.
-Four members qualified for the national competition which will be held at the end of June in Atlanta, Georgia.
-These students will be competing in Broadcast Journalism and Computer Game and Simulation.
-Last year, three students competed at Nationals.
+At the end of March, twenty-five students competed at the state competition in Denver, CO.
+They presented projects in Broadcast Journalism, Website design, Partnership with Business, Parliamentary Procedures, Public Speaking and Network Design.
+Other members took objective tests in Agbusiness, Investments and Security, Accounting 1 and 2, Business Calculations.
+One member qualified for the national competition which will be held at the end of June in Orlando, Florida.
+This student will be taking an objective test in Agbusiness.
+Last year, four students competed at Nationals.